FalixNodes-Software/KB-articles/content/_posts/other/discord/2026-02-20-npm-install.md

 2. Go to the "Environment" tab and find the "Uninstall Node packages" variable.

-3. Enter the packages you want to remove, Use a space to separate between packages.
+3. Enter the packages you want to remove, use a space to separate between packages.

 4. Navigate back to [the console page](https://client.falixnodes.net/server/console) and (re)start the server.